javifm86/bank/README.md

 ### Frontend

-Developed with version 18 of Node.
-Go to `frontend` folder and install the dependencies.
+Developed with Node.js version 18.
+Navigate to the `frontend` folder and install the dependencies.

 ```sh
 cd frontend